Client Development Setup

 - CLI interface: Command-line tool for creating tunnels

-- Inspector frontend: Svelte-based web interface for HTTP request inspection
+- Inspector frontend: React + shadcn web interface for HTTP and WebSocket inspection

 - Tunnel manager: Handles SSH connections and port forwarding